Novels about Turkey: Take a Peek into Culture with these 9 Books

 This debut novel by Alan Drew is incredibly well done.

-There are many novels about Turkey that deal with forbidden love but this one hits home as it is about a forbidden love between an American boy and a Kurdish girl.
+Many novels about Turkey deal with forbidden love but this one hits home as it is about a forbidden love between an American boy and a Kurdish girl.

 Dylan, the son of an expat teacher, is seen as a temptation that Irem’s father hopes to shelter her from but when a massive earthquake shakes their world in the middle of the night, forbidden love is no longer the biggest obstacle.